 In the lower left corner of the photo shown above, you can see a portion of the huge cliffs on Brousseau Mountain.
 These cliffs provide an environment that is well suited for Peregrine Falcon nesting.
 There are times when the trail to Brousseau can be closed to hikers during the incubation period from March 1 through August 1.

-In addition to the view over Little Averill Lake, a wide array of mountains can be seen in NH and VT.
+In addition to the view over Little Averill Pond, a wide array of mountains can be seen in NH and VT.
 Conditions for distance-viewing were not ideal on the day of our visit, but through the clouds, we could see faint outlines of peaks in NH mountain ranges, including the Franconia Range and Pilot Range.
 Also, many peaks in Vermont's Northeast Kingdom were visible, as well as several high peaks at the northern end of the Green Mountains.

 Barely visible with the naked eye was the windmill farm on Dixville Peak in NH.
 Below is a zoomed photo which shows some of the windmills.